hpe-dev-incubator/hpe-dev-portal/content/blog/okta-sso-integration-for-green-lake-and-aruba-central.md

    Suggestion: Click **Identity Provider metadata** and save the XML data to a file.

    ![](/img/ws-image9.png)

-2. C﻿lick Next
+2. C﻿lick Next.

-3. Select Internal app, and Click Finish
+3. Select Internal app, and Click Finish.

 **Step 4: Create SAML Authorization Profile in HPE GreenLake Cloud Platform**

 1. Log into HPE GreenLake and click Menu > Manage > Authentication and Click Set Up SAML Connection.

    *Before you can add a new SAML configuration, you must have at least one user account with that domain already enabled in HPE GreenLake.
-Also, you must be logged into GreenLake with an account from that domain in order to enable SSO for it.*
+Also, you must be logged into HPE GreenLake with an account from that domain in order to enable SSO for it.*

    ![](/img/ws-image10.png)

 2. Type in the domain you want to enable SSO on:

    ![](/img/ws-image11.png)

 3. Input the metadata from the step above.

    While HPE GreenLake does support entering this information manually, it's recommended that you simply upload the XML metadata that was downloaded in the previous step.
 To do so, Select Metadata File, selecting the XML file.
 Then, click Next.

    ![](/img/ws-image12.png)

 4. Enter the SAML attributes to match what was entered in Okta.
 Set the idle timeout value as well.

    ![](/img/ws-image13.png)

 5. Then click Next.

 6. Create a recover user so that, in the event SSO fails, an admin will still be able to access the HPE GreenLake portal.

    ![](/img/ws-image14.png)

    Congratulations!
 SSO will now be enabled for HPE GreenLake as well as the Aruba Central application.
-Log out and on the HPE GreenLake home page, click Sign in with SSO.
+Log out and on the HPE GreenLake home page, click **Sign in with SSO**.

 **Testing and troubleshooting:**

-On the HPE GreenLake Cloud Platform home page, click Sign In with SSO.
+On the HPE GreenLake Cloud Platform home page, click **Sign In with SSO**.

 ![](/img/ws-image15.png)